 - Configure the Linux VDA policy to enable redirection

-Check whether any additional policy restrictions are configured in the Receiver registry.
-A device might be blocked by the Receiver registry setting.
+Check whether any additional policy restrictions are configured in the registry of Citrix Workspace app.
+A device might be blocked by the registry setting of Citrix Workspace app.
 Check DeviceRules in the registry path to ensure that the device is not denied access by this setting:

 For more information, see How to Configure Automatic Redirection of USB Devices on the Citrix Support site.